How Can I Prepare for Rehab?

 Rid Your Personal Space of Substances

 After you leave rehab, you’ll no longer have any use for alcohol, drugs, and paraphernalia.
 Before going to rehab, rid your home, car, and office of any existing substances and paraphernalia so you can come home and experience a fresh start without triggers or temptations that could interfere with recovery and cause a relapse.
-This includes unopened bottles of alcohol, old prescription bottles, lighters, and any other items that facilitate alcohol and drug use.
-If you’re unable to do this on your own, delegate this task to a trusted friend or family member who can remove these items from your personal space.

 Talk to Others

-People who have already been to rehab can offer great insight into what the experience is like so you know more about what to expect once you get there.
+People who have already been to rehab can offer great insight into what the experience is like, so you know more about what to expect once you get there.
 If you don’t know anyone who has had a successful, rewarding experience with rehab, consider attending open support group meetings where you can meet others in recovery.
-Alcoholics Anonymous and Narcotics Anonymous are just some mutual support groups that are open to anyone who has a problem with alcohol or drug use or who thinks they may have a problem with substance abuse.
+Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are just some mutual support groups that are open to anyone who has a problem with alcohol or drug use or who thinks they may have a problem with substance abuse.

 Your other options include using the Internet to chat with people in online support groups and forums who have been to rehab, and speaking with doctors, therapists, and addiction treatment professionals who can tell you more about life at an inpatient or residential rehab.
 Talking to other people about rehab may help ease anxiety and make you feel more excited and confident about your recovery.